Danila-Pechenev/InstructionAnalysisFramework/README.md

 architecture, the issue of optimizing programs for this architecture is acute.
-It would be useful for compiler developers or specialists optimizing specific sections of machine code in a non-trivial way manually to understand which applications and utilities in popular GNU/Linux distributions on the x86-64 platform use, for example, vector extensions or instructions to speed up encryption.
+It would be useful for compiler developers or specialists optimizing specific sections of machine code in a non-trivial way manually to understand which applications and utilities in popular GNU/Linux distributions on various platforms use, for example, vector extensions or instructions to speed up encryption.
 This knowledge would help to understand how to improve the compiler or in which programs there are sections of machine code that need to be optimized manually for the RISC-V architecture.